Mexico

 Share This Post

 The Mexican regulatory compliance landscape is constantly evolving.
-With the challenges faced during the recent pandemic, a need for agile and simplified processes was made evident.
+With the challenges faced during the pandemic, a need for agile and simplified processes was made evident.
 The Federal Commission for the Protection against Sanitary Risks (COFEPRIS) took note of the situation, and based on the practical applications of other health agencies worldwide, a plan with complementary administrative measures has been put into effect in 2023, in order to increase the efficiency of the multiple processes that the agency has to evaluate.

 What is the Immediate Service Counter?